CumulusNetworks/docs/README.md

 at qa-docs.cumulusnetworks.com.
 This version of the documentation contains sensitive and unreleased information, and is only accessible to Cumulus Employees and Partners

-## Installing the Internal Documentation Site
+## Installing the InternalTest Documentation Site
 The docs are built with the static site generator [Hugo](https://gohugo.io/documentation/) Hugo contains a local development server to build and view live changes to the repo.
 Hugo is a command line interface.